jnkwrych/jnkwrych.github.io/_posts/2026-04-16-how-to-stay-sane-running-a-default-dead-startup.md

 - Keep an eye on your use of LLMs and avoid over-reliance.
 Avoid long LLM conversations.
 I feel ChatGPT especially tries to lure you in with its infamous follow-up questions and cliffhangers.

 - Regarding the planning of your personal and business life: Don’t overengineer this!
-Make a rough plan or roadmap for the year ahead.
-What do you want to achieve?
-Check it briefly at least every 7 months, at most every 4 months for progress and if you are on track.
-But don't stress about it too much.
+Make a rough roadmap for the year.
+I only check it every 4 to 7 months.
+Why?
+Because obsessing over the map every week triggers too many short-term 'course corrections' that prevent you from actually reaching the destination.
+You need enough time for your actions to produce real data, not just noise.

 - If you have done a plan or roadmap for the last year review how well that went.
 In the quiet time of December, after the holidays.